 Terrain choice can be one of the most pivotal choices in the game of Dragon Dice.
 It is even more so for the Amazons.
 They represent your options magically and also what ranges you can use those magics.
 Also if an Amazon army chooses poorly they can walk directly into the potent passives of your opponents!
 That said, they also never really have a bad match up from opposing forces and can be a great “all comers” style army.
 Based off your opponent brings you can best them at their own game.
 For your terrains I suggest taking a look at your army and figuring out what best suits them.
 If you are going heavy Cavalry then I suggest a Highlands City.
 The use of the eighth face ability will help sure up your ability to keep troops in play while also allowing you to missile any army that attempts to take your home terrain in relative safety.
 For your campaign terrain you can bring whatever you want.
 If you went melee heavy you can bring a dragon’s lair or wastelands castle.
 Your strength is being versatile and a race usually ends in melee so make sure your opponent doesn’t want to push the fight that far.

 Just as major Terrain, minors can expand your magical prowess as well as give other options in your strategy.
 Need to debilitate your opponent?
 Use a manoeuvre to summon a Deadlands.
 Want some saves and some awesome?
 Call up a flatland for blue and gold magic.
 For this I suggest a Flatland, Deadland, Feyland, Swampland.
-This will focus on your magic on the gold and red from a wasteland or the red from a Wasteland, but also give you access to each other element.
+This will focus on your magic on the gold and red from a wasteland or the blue from a Flatlands, but also give you access to each other element.
 If you need a spell then call it forth.
 If you need to back off of the minor then bury it, use Esfah’s gift so it is ready for use next turn.
 Based off your focus on either Melee or Missile I suggest either villages for Melee, or Knolls for Missile.
 Remember that you can’t have a minor terrain active when you control an eighth face.

 Amazons are a great army for both new players and veterans.
 They can be as intricate as you want, with specialized strategies.
 You can also just wait for a good range with your cavalry and use a different form of racing.
 Racing by attrition will be an interesting way to play.
 This style of play is using a charge action each turn.
 With your cavalry in the army you will have very reliable damage coming through for each action and whittling down the opponent.
 Your mages can be a support, disabling, or damaging role base off the terrain the mages are at.
 With the proper terrain placement you can do all three at once!
 Truly the best way to play the Amazons is only limited by your imagination.